 MissionAssist has developed dedicated software programs and other procedures to assist in many of its services.
 All members will be advised that appropriate training is available for the use of any of these facilities.
 MissionAssist will reimburse members for any training they undertake.
 Members should consult their coordinators about claiming their costs for such expenses.

 This policy is designed to provide adequate and consistent safeguards for the handling of personal information within MissionAssist and to ensure compliance with the terms of its registration under all relevant data protection legislation.

 MissionAssist is registered with the UK Information Commissioner's Office for the purposes of processing personal data in accordance with its legitimate interests as a charitable incorporated organisation.
 These include maintaining accounts and records; advertising, marketing and public relations; administration; fundraising; and realising the objectives of a charitable organisation or voluntary body.

 A brief privacy notice referring to this policy, together with the policy itself, will be published on the MissionAssist website.
-A separate document of data protection guidelines, giving detailed advice on how to manage personal data, will be circulated to all MissionAssist volunteers.
+A separate document of data protection guidelines, giving detailed advice on how to manage personal data, will be circulated to all MissionAssist members.

 The “Data Controller” for the purposes of this registration is the Director of Information Technology, but all members of MissionAssist can be regarded as controlling rather than processing data and have a responsibility to use the personal data, with which they may be entrusted from time to time, in accordance with the data protection principles and the data protection legislation.

 Data protection principles